-Unix Storm accepts payment methods such as credit cards, bank transfer, or through the postal service.
-The company also throws in a 14-day refund period and a testing period for select packages.
+Unix Storm allows customers to make payments using credit cards, bank transfer, or through the postal service.
+The company also offers a 14-day refund period and a testing period for select packages.

 Even though there’s a useful FAQ section and comprehensive tutorials on the website, contacting customer support is pretty difficult.
 They seem to have an unresponsive support ticket system and an even more unresponsive email support system, though this may be because I contacted them in Englis